Powered by MOMENTUM MEDIA

 The draft schedule, released Friday, does not include the controversial legislation that contains the $3 million super tax.

-SMSF Association CEO, Peter Burgess, told SMSF Adviser that if the bill is not passed before the end of this calendar year, the government then has another looming problem – the extremely short amount of time super fund members will have to restructure their super interests.
+SMSF Association CEO, Peter Burgess, told SMSF Adviser that if the bill is not passed before the end of this calendar year, the government would have another looming problem: the short amount of time super fund members would have to restructure their super interests.

 “This will be particularly important for members with legacy pensions as we don’t expect the legacy pension amnesty regulations to be tabled until after the Better Targeted Super Concessions Bill has been passed,” Burgess said.